 A FEW MORE C’S:

 CERT: refers to an analysis or grading report issued by an independent gemological lab.
 Diamonds are not actually “certified”, but rather, evaluated.
 There are a remarkable number of gem “labs” around the world with varying degrees of consistency and accuracy.
-Without getting into the negatives of each lab, we rely almost exclusively on the Gemological Institute of America (GIA) and EGL (US only).
-These two organizations have exhibited the consistency that we demand when representing a diamond to our clients.
+Without getting into the negatives of each lab, we rely almost exclusively on the Gemological Institute of America (GIA).
+This organization has exhibited the consistency that we demand when representing a diamond to our clients.